GiovaniPM/DMNTests/Courses/JDE INSTALL/JD Edwards 9.2 Standalone (DEMO) Installation Tutorial .md

 Now, it’s time to install Oracle E1local DB 12c and JDE standalone Client itself.
 The install process is divided in two parts: the first install the Oracle Database and the second the JDE Client.
 The four files that we downloaded earlier must be combined to make a working setup installation extract the four files and you will have a folder structure like this.

 **<span style="color:red;">V100564-01-zip, V97804-01-zip, V97805-01-zip, V97806-01-zip</span>**

+1. Move the contents from folder V97805-01-01 to folder V97806-01
+1. Move the contents from folder V97804-01-01 to folder V100564-01
+1. Now Move the contents from folder V97806-01-01 to folder V100564-01\ThirdParty\ORACLE

+**<span style="color:red;">Note:</span>** Now rename the Folder V100564-01 as standalone.
+It has the correct structured installation setup files.

+Follow the below screenshots

+Extract all 4 Setup files